Pylons/pyramid/docs/designdefense.rst

 Pyramid Uses "Model" To Represent A Node In The Graph of Objects Traversed
 --------------------------------------------------------------------------

-The :app:`Pyramid` documentation refers to the graph being traversed when :term:`traversal` is used as a "model graph".
-Some of the :app:`Pyramid` APIs also use the word "model" in them when referring to a node in this graph (e.g. ``pyramid.url.model_url``).

-A terminology overlap confuses people who write applications that always use ORM packages such as SQLAlchemy, which has a different notion of the definition of a "model".
-When using the API of common ORM packages, its conception of "model" is almost certainly not a directed acyclic graph (as may be the case in many graph databases).
+The ``repoze.bfg`` documentation used to refer to the graph being traversed when :term:`traversal` is used as a "model graph".
+A terminology overlap confused people who wrote applications that always use ORM packages such as SQLAlchemy, which has a different notion of the definition of a "model".
+As a sresult, in Pyramid 1.0a7, the tree of objects traversed is now renamed to :term:`resource tree` and its components are now named :term:`resource` objects.
+Associated APIs have been changed.
+This hopefully alleviates the terminology confusion caused by overriding the term "model".
-Often model objects must be explicitly manufactured by an ORM as a result of some query performed by a :term:`view`.
-As a result, it can be unnatural to think of the nodes traversed as "model" objects if you develop your application using traversal and a relational database.
-When you develop such applications, the things that :app:`Pyramid` refers to as "models" in such an application may just be stand-ins that perform a query and generate some wrapper *for* an ORM "model" (or set of ORM models).
-The graph *might* be composed completely of "model" objects (as defined by the ORM) but it also might not be.

-The naming impedance mismatch between the way the term "model" is used to refer to a node in a graph in :app:`Pyramid` and the way the term "model" is used by packages like SQLAlchemy is unfortunate.
-For the purpose of avoiding confusion, if we had it to do all over again, we might refer to the graph that :app:`Pyramid` traverses a "node graph" or "object graph" rather than a "model graph", but since we've baked the name into the API, it's a little late.
-Sorry.

-In our defense, many :app:`Pyramid` applications (especially ones which use :term:`ZODB`) do indeed traverse a graph full of model nodes.
-Each node in the graph is a separate persistent object that is stored within a database.
-This was the use case considered when coming up with the "model" terminology.

 Pyramid Does Traversal, And I Don't Like Traversal
 --------------------------------------------------

-In :app:`Pyramid`, :term:`traversal` is the act of resolving a URL path to a :term:`model` object in an object graph.
+In :app:`Pyramid`, :term:`traversal` is the act of resolving a URL path to a :term:`resource` object in a resource tree.
 Some people are uncomfortable with this notion, and believe it is wrong.

 This is understandable.
 The people who believe it is wrong almost invariably have all of their data in a relational database.
-Relational databases aren't naturally hierarchical, so "traversing" one like a graph is not possible.
-This problem is related to :ref:`model_traversal_confusion`.
+Relational databases aren't naturally hierarchical, so "traversing" one like a tree is not possible.

 Folks who deem traversal unilaterally "wrong" are neglecting to take into account that many persistence mechanisms *are* hierarchical.
 Examples include a filesystem, an LDAP database, a :term:`ZODB` (or another type of graph) database, an XML document, and the Python module namespace.
-It is often convenient to model the frontend to a hierarchical data store as a graph, using traversal to apply views to objects that either *are* the nodes in the graph being traversed (such as in the case of ZODB) or at least ones which stand in for them (such as in the case of wrappers for files from the filesystem).
+It is often convenient to model the frontend to a hierarchical data store as a graph, using traversal to apply views to objects that either *are* the resources in the tree being traversed (such as in the case of ZODB) or at least ones which stand in for them (such as in the case of wrappers for files from the filesystem).

 Also, many website structures are naturally hierarchical, even if the data which drives them isn't.
-For example, newspaper websites are often extremely hierarchical: sections within sections within sections, ad infinitum.
-If you want your URLs to indicate this structure, and the structure is indefinite (the number of nested sections can be "N" instead of some fixed number), traversal is an excellent way to model this, even if the backend is a relational database.
-In this situation, the graph being traversed is actually less a "model graph" than a site structure.
+For example, newspaper websites are often extremely
+hierarchical: sections within sections within sections, ad infinitum.
+If you want your URLs to indicate this structure, and the structure is indefinite (the number of nested sections can be "N" instead of some fixed number), a resource tree is an excellent way to model this, even if the backend is a relational database.
+In this situation, the resource tree a just a site structure.

 But the point is ultimately moot.
-If you use :app:`Pyramid`, and you don't want to model your application in terms of traversal, you needn't use it at all.
+If you use :app:`Pyramid`, and you don't want to model your application in terms of a resource tree, you needn't use it at all.
 Instead, use :term:`URL dispatch` to map URL paths to views.

 Pyramid Does URL Dispatch, And I Don't Like URL Dispatch
 --------------------------------------------------------